Bruno Berner: Managerial career

 Between November 2016 and June 2017, Berner was the first team manager of Swiss club FC Tuggen.

 In June 2017, Berner left FC Tuggen to take up the role of first team manager at Swiss Challenge League club SC Kriens.

 In the 2021–22 season, he coached the U-19 and U-20 teams of the Swiss national team.

 On 30 May 2022, he was confirmed as the head coach of newly promoted FC Winterthur, replacing Alex Frei.

 On 9 June 2023, he was appointed as the new head coach of his childhood club Grasshopper Club Zürich, for the next two year.
 At the time of his departure from Winterthur, he still had one year left on his contract, but neither club made the details of this appointment public.
 Following a poor run of form following the winter break in 2024, he was finally dismissed from his position on 9 April 2024.
 In his final 13 games, all played in 2024, Grasshoppers only managed two wins and three draws.
 As a result, the team slipped from eight to eleventh place in the league, which puts them on the relegation playoff spot.

 On 23 June 2025, he joined Macarthur FC as assistant to head coach Mile Sterjovski.
 Berner and Sterjovski had previously played together at FC Basel.

+On 28 April 2026, he was announced as the new head coach of Swiss Challenge League side Neuchâtel Xamax for the upcoming season.
+He will take up his duties starting on 1 June 2026.